microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-list.md

 Both **room** and **roomList** are derived from the **place** object.

-This operation will return 100 places per page.
+By default, this operation returns 100 places per page.

 Compared with the [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions, this operation returns a richer payload for rooms and room lists.
 See [details](../resources/place.md#using-the-places-api) for how they compare.